Listing Thumbnail

 What is our primary use case?

-My main use case for Docker on CentOS is to deploy Docker containers and build Docker containers.
+My main use case for Docker on CentOS is for microservices, and I have been using Docker mainly for development and testing environments.

 What is most valuable?